cwqt/mcn/backend/lib/common/types/devices/device-api-spec.md

 }
 ```

-The string mapping of `_id` in the device spec. should be consistent in your devices response so that the measurements can be correctly matched.
+The string mapping of `ref` in the device spec. should be consistent in your devices response so that the measurements can be correctly matched.

 ## For specific types of measurements